tapis-project/documentation/source/technical/systems.rst

 Host name or IP address.
   FQDN or IP address
 Enabled flag
   Indicates if system is currently considered active and available for use.
-Default is true.
+Default is *true*.
 Effective User
   The user name to use when accessing the system.
 Referred to as *effectiveUserId.*
   A specific user (such as a service account) or the dynamic user ``${apiUserId}``